Homesteading Family Logo

 I’ll be honest.
 When I first saw freeze dryers being made for home use, I thought, “Do we really need another gadget in our kitchens?”

-I probably never would have purchased a freeze-dryer, either.
+I probably never would have purchased a freeze dryer, either.
 But when Harvest Right reached out to us and offered to give us a machine for our honest review, we said yes.
 One year later, we found ourselves purchasing a second unit to maximize harvest preservation and currently have the extra large model ready to set up (granted, we are a family of 13!).

-In the few years I’ve been freeze-drying, I have learned so much.
-From freeze-drying herbs to freeze-drying fruit, I feel like we’ve tried it all.
-I’m also in the middle of writing a book about freeze-drying, so just when I thought I’d tried it all, a whole new world has been opened to me.
+I also published a book about freeze drying, Freeze Drying the Harvest.
+Just when I thought I’d tried it all, a whole new world has been opened to me.

-How about a freeze-dried sourdough starter, or our youngest’s newest obsession, freeze-dried yogurt bites?
+How about a freeze dried sourdough starter, or our youngest’s newest obsession, freeze dried yogurt bites?
 The recipe testing has certainly been fun, and none of my kids mind taste-testing either!

 And honestly?
 It’s really easy and fun!